szepeviktor/how-to-operate/README.md

 # How to operate??

-I'm planning to restrict my hot stuff to this repository only.
+I'm planning to restrict my hot stuff on web application manufacturing to this repository only.

 It is about how people should behave to produce a robust web application.
 Sooo emotional!!
 May hurt your pride.